microsoft/BlingFire/README.md

 ## Introduction

 Hi, we are a team at Microsoft called Bling (Beyond Language Understanding), we help Bing be smarter.
-Here we wanted to share with all of you our **F**in**I**te **S**tate machine and **RE**gular expression manipulation library (FIRE).
+Here we wanted to share with all of you our **FI**inte State machine and **RE**gular expression manipulation library (**FIRE**).
 We use Fire for many linguistic operations inside Bing such as Tokenization, Multi-word expression matching, Unknown word-guessing, Stemming / Lemmatization just to mention a few.

 ## Bling Fire Tokenizer